 What you may be thinking of is marijuana.
-Hemp is a different strain of cannabis which contains much lower levels of tetrahydrocannabinol, or THC.
+Hemp is a different strain of cannabis which contains much lower levels of tetrahydrocannabinol, or THC (find out more about THC, here).
 THC is the element of hemp which gets people high.

-The strain of cannabis, which is often used commercially for medicine and relaxation purposes, is the sativa leaf, or CBD.
-This only includes 0.3 percent THC, making it a non-psychoactive departure from the stereotypical ideas of hemp.
+The main compound of cannabis, which is often used commercially for medicine and relaxation purposes, is the sativa leaf, or CBD.
+This only includes 0.2 percent THC, making it a non-psychoactive departure from the stereotypical ideas of hemp.

 In the Leisure F&B world, this is the type of cannabis we’ll be focusing on.
 So, is hemp a good market trend to capitalise on?

 Food Products Made Using Hemp